Luthaf/Jumos.jl/doc/simulations/check.rst

 .. jl:type:: AllPositionsAreDefined

-    This algorithm check is all the positions and all the velocities are defined numbers, *i.e.* if all the values are not infinity or the ``NaN`` (not a number) values.
+    This algorithm checks is all the positions and all the velocities are defined numbers, *i.e.* if all the values are not infinity or the ``NaN`` (not a number) values.